RobDWaller/ReallySimpleJWT/readme.md

 ### Advanced Usage

-If you would like to access the Token Builder interface directly simply instatiate the Token Builder class directly.
+If you would like to access the token builder interface directly simply instantiate the TokenBuilder class.

 As should be clear you can add as much to the token payload as you need.